CFox2019/Professional-README-Generator/README.md

 ## License

-Professional README Generator is licensed under the MIT License
+Professional README Generator is covered under the MIT License